giffgaff vs Three: compare coverage, 4G/5G speeds and benefits

 Useful link: Three's network features guide

-✔ giffgaff don't have most the extra features major networks have
+✔ giffgaff don't offer the same extra features

 It's a good job that the lower frequencies that giffgaff's 2G and 3G calling signal is broadcast on are better for decent indoor coverage, because they don't have any of the extras that would otherwise improve it.